market-sentiment-analyzer-tool/msat/README.md

 ## News

 The News section of the database stores articles scraped from external sources.

+### Data Structure

 The data is structured in the following columns:
 * **author**: The name of the article's author
 * **content**: The main body or the article
 * **date**: The date the article was published